 A-G Admission Requirements (Note: U-Prep graduation requirements align to A-G admission requirements) The A-G Admission Requirements are a sequence of high school courses that are required by the University of California and the California State University systems for admission into college.
-A-G requirements may also be met by completing college courses or earning certain scores on SAT or Advanced Placement exams.
 High school students must pass the A-G Course Requirements with a "C" or better.

 - a.
 History / Social Science Two years, including one year of world history, cultures, and historical geography and one year of us history or one-half year of us history and one-half year of civics or American government. - b.
-English Four years of college preparatory English that include frequent and regular writing, and reading of classic and modern literature. - c.
-Mathematics Three years of college preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry. - d.
-Laboratory Science Two years of laboratory science providing fundamental knowledge in at least two of these three disciplines: biology, chemistry, and physics. - e.
-Language Other Than English Two years of the same language other than English. - f.
-Visual & Performing Arts One year, including dance, drama/theater, music, or visual art. - g.
-College Preparatory Elective One year (two semesters), chosen from additional A-F courses beyond those used to satisfy the requirements above, or courses that have been approved solely for use as G electives.
+English Four years of college-preparatory English that include frequent writing, from brainstorming to final paper, as well as reading of classic and modern literature. - c.
+Mathematics Three years of college-preparatory mathematics that include the topics covered in elementary and advanced algebra and two- and three-dimensional geometry. - d.
+Laboratory Science Two years of laboratory science providing fundamental knowledge in at least two of these three disciplines: biology, chemistry, and physics.
+One year of approved interdisciplinary or earth and space sciences coursework can meet one year of the requirement. - e.
+Language Other Than English Two years of the same language other than English.
+(Three years/3rd level of high school instruction recommended). - f.
+Visual & Performing Arts One yearlong course of visual and performing arts chosen from the following disciplines: dance, music, theater, visual arts or interdisciplinary arts. - g.
+College Preparatory Elective One year (two semesters) chosen from courses specific to the elective (G) subject area or courses beyond those used to satisfy the requirements of the A-F subjects.